 Recommendation #2: Sign one or two Allstars

-The Coyotes are sitting in the bottom spot in the NHL right now, and still, have $18.3 million in salary cap to spend on their players.
+The Coyotes are currently sitting at the bottom of the food chain in the NHL and still have $18.3 million in salary cap to spend on their players.
 (HockeyDB, n.d.).
 To get the fan revenue you need fans to attend the games.
-When the team is losing or in a slump the fans choose not to attend the games.
-By using this money to sign two or at least one of the no;’s biggest superstars is a necessity.
-This will not only better your team, but it will bring more fans to the stadium just to watch that one individual.
-They need to change the dynamic of the team from being bang for your buck players to a winning culture and powerhouse.
-This will still that the Coyotes can make it possible for a successful Professional hockey franchise in the desert.
-These players arefan fovorite for their country too.
-For example, one of the best russian born hockey players in the world right now is Alex Ovechkin.
-He plays on the Washington Capitals.
-As soon as he was drafted to the Capitals, the organizations international fan rate increased by 9%, mainly coming from Russia (HockeyDB, n.d.)
+When the team is losing or in a slump, many of the fair weather fans lose interest and stop attending games.
+By using this money to sign two or at least one or two of the NHL’s biggest superstars, rather than spending that money across the board on some of the players that are contributing at lower levels within the league, it will end up being better money spent.
+One such type of player, who is also one of the best Russian born hockey players in the world, is Alex Ovechkin.
+He plays for the Washington Capitals who worked hard to build the program around him, rather than the other way around.
+As soon as he was drafted to the Capitals, the organization’s international fan rate increased by 9%, mainly coming from Russia (HockeyDB, n.d.).

 Coyotes, A. (2017, February 13).
 Official Arizona coyotes Website.
 Retrieved February 14, 2017, from NHL, https://www.nhl.com/coyotes